 - Moose view dogs as coyotes, which are a threat, and they will attack, which is why you should always keep your dog on a leash in common moose territory (which in 2019 does include Smuggler Mountain Road)

-- Never walk between a cow and a calf.
+- Never walk between a moose and a calf.

 - Never approach a moose, walk the other direction and take the long way around.